Davong-Tha/transformer/README.md

 # Model Detail

-# lesson learnt and troubleshooting
+# Lesson Learnt and Troubleshooting
 ## tokinzer
 Initially single character tokenization was used, but because the training took slightly longer because the model have to learn from char to word to sentence level mapping, subword tokenization was used instead.